BCS-FACS: Evening seminars

 John C. Reynolds (1935–2013), American computer scientist, who delivered the first BCS-FACS Peter Landin Semantics Seminar in 2010.

 Joe Stoy speaking on the pioneer computer scientist Christopher Strachey (1916–1975) for his centenary, during a BCS-FACS evening seminar at the BCS London office on 15 November 2016.

-In recent years, a series of evening seminars have been held, mainly at the BCS London office.
-Speakers have included leading computer scientists, mainly from the United Kingdom but some from abroad, including Samson Abramsky FRS, Jean-Raymond Abrial (France/Switzerland), Farhad Arbab, Troy Astarte, Dines Bjørner (Denmark), Robin Bloomfield, Richard Bornat (twice), Egon Börger (Italy), Jonathan Bowen, Jan Broenink (Netherlands), Michael Butler, Muffy Calder OBE (twice), Jack Copeland (New Zealand), Tim Denvir, Cedric Fournet (France), Mike Gordon FRS, Anthony Hall, Mark Harman, Martin Henson, Rob Hierons, Jane Hillston, Mike Hinchey, Sir Tony Hoare FRS, Mike Holcombe, Michael Jackson, Cliff Jones, Marta Kwiatkowska (twice), Zhiming Liu, Tom Maibaum, Ursula Martin CBE, Peter Mosses, Ben Moszkowski, Peter O'Hearn FRS, Steve Reeves (New Zealand), John Reynolds (USA), Peter Ryan, Steve Schneider, Joe Stoy, David Turner, John Tucker, Phil Wadler, among others.
+In recent years, a series of evening seminars has been held, mainly at the BCS London office.
+Speakers have included leading computer scientists, mainly from the United Kingdom but some from abroad, including Samson Abramsky FRS, Jean-Raymond Abrial (France/Switzerland), Farhad Arbab, Troy Astarte, Dines Bjørner (Denmark), Robin Bloomfield, Richard Bornat (twice), Egon Börger (Italy), Jonathan Bowen (twice), Jan Broenink (Netherlands), Michael Butler, Muffy Calder OBE (twice), Jack Copeland (New Zealand), Tim Denvir, Cedric Fournet (France), Mike Gordon FRS, Anthony Hall, Mark Harman, Martin Henson, Rob Hierons, Jane Hillston, Mike Hinchey, Sir Tony Hoare FRS, Mike Holcombe, Michael Jackson, Cliff Jones, Marta Kwiatkowska (twice), Zhiming Liu, Tom Maibaum, Dame Ursula Martin, Peter Mosses, Ben Moszkowski, Peter O'Hearn FRS, Steve Reeves (New Zealand), John Reynolds (USA), Peter Ryan, Steve Schneider, Joe Stoy, David Turner, John Tucker, Phil Wadler, among others.

 In 2010, a book of chapters based on some of these talks was published.

 Talks have been held annually with Formal Methods Europe and the London Mathematical Society (at the LMS headquarters in central London).
 Since 2010, there has been an Annual Peter Landin Semantics Seminar held each December in memory of the British computer scientist Peter Landin (1930–2009).

 FACS FACTS newsletter

 The FACS FACTS newsletter is published periodically, originally on paper and now online.
 The editors are Tim Denvir and Brian Monahan.

-F. X. Reid has been a regular FACS FACTS newsletter contributor in the past.
+F. X. Reid was a regular FACS FACTS newsletter contributor in the past.
 For example, he has been an enthusiast for the COMEFROM statement and an expert on its semantics.
 Apparently reports of FXR's death in 2006 were untrue and his musings continued after this time in the newsletter.